adblockradio/adblockradio/README.md

 	}
 ]
 ```
-Note that when analyzing files, you still need to provide the name of a radio stream, because the algorithm has to load acoustic parameters and DB of known samples.
+Note that when analyzing audio files, you still need to provide the name of a radio stream, because the algorithm has to load acoustic parameters and DB of known samples.
 Analysis of podcasts not tied to a radio is not yet supported, but will probably be in the future.

 ## Documentation